JILYK/Text-Translation-System-for-Unity/README.md

 - **Automatic Language Detection**: Detects the system language on the first launch and applies it automatically.
 - **Easy Language Switching**: Allows switching languages dynamically in the game (Russian, English, and Turkish supported by default).
+- **In-Game Language Switching**: Use the TranslateText(string language) method to switch between languages instantly.
+Pass "ru" for Russian, "en" for English, or "tr" for Turkish.
+This updates all Text elements with the new language in real-time.
 - **Translation Logging and Exporting**: Generates a structured log of translations that can be copied directly to the clipboard.
 - **Loading Translations from File**: Supports loading translations from a `.txt` file in a structured format based on the element index.